 4. These by-laws or constitutions will be validated by the Manitoba Provincial Committee.
 Respective squadron sponsoring committees are then required to operate in accordance with the approved principles.
 Modifications to approved by-laws or constitutions will also require Provincial Committee approval.
 At minimum by-laws or constitutions will include;

-- Executive Committee Officers, to include a Chairperson, a Vice-chairperson, a Secretary, a Treasurer and a Member-at-large;
+- Executive Committee Officers, to include a Chair, a Vice&345;chair, a Secretary, a Treasurer and a Member-at-large;

 - Eligible member qualifications;